 Finally, add it to the frame.
 Now, I didn’t want to get chalk dust into the frame so I cut my poster board a bit smaller so I could just slide it in over top.
 You could also cut to the actual opening size and lightly attach with double sided tape.

 My son helped me create the chalkboard and likes it so much, I think we might reframe later and hang in his sports themed bedroom.

 I started off using acrylic paint I had on hand, but quickly realized I didn’t have enough as the burlap was soaking it up.
 In an effort to use a little less paint and speed up the process, I ended up using a small can of spray paint.
-After it dried, Dylan & I trimmed the edges and peeled off the freezer paint to reveal the yard lines and numbers.
+After it dried, my son & I trimmed the edges and peeled off the freezer paint to reveal the yard lines and numbers.
 It was more time consuming than the other projects, but still very easy and makes a huge impact on our table decoration.